 Just send us an email to [email protected] and tell us what is wrong.

 Please include the name of the repository, the finding category, filename and line number and if possible a brief description on why this is a false positive.

 In the PR comments you have the link to a feedback form.
 Just answer the questions and mention the false positives in section 4.

 3. Via the Dashboard

 We are currently working on adding a feature to the dashboard that makes it easy to mark vulnerabilities as false positives.
 We will store the feedback automatically and not show them as vulnerabilities anymore.
-This will be integrated with our machine learning models in the future for automatic processing.
+This will be integrated with our deep learning models in the future for automatic processing and increased accuracy.